 On-the-Job Training is used both formally and informally in mastering technical skills.
 It includes guidance before the task, coaching during the task, and feedback after the task from one or more experienced practitioners.

 A-Day-in-the-Life Simulations feature a collection of in-basket exercises related to a specific technical context.
 Participants review a list of “to-do” items for the day (or the week or the month), along with related information.
 They prioritize the tasks, plan the optimal sequence for tackling them, and implement the plan.

 Apprenticeship involves on-the-job training and coaching.
 One or more technical experts (supervisors or co-workers) support the learning and performance of a newly hired person by guiding and debriefing the activities.
 The learner begins by helping her mentor and then gradually takes on increasing work responsibilities.

 Near-the-Job Training is especially suited to equipment-operation skills.
 Learners work on machines and equipment when they are idle.
 Alternatively, they may use a set of machines that are set aside for training purposes.
 Learners are given various authentic tasks and provided with guidance, coaching, and feedback, as in on-the-job training projects.

-Assessment-Based Learning Activities (ABIA) require learners to complete a performance test and receive feedback about their technical competencies.
+Assessment-Based Learning Activities (ABLA) require learners to complete a performance test and receive feedback about their technical competencies.
 Whenever appropriate, ABLAs encourage interaction and discussion between learners and coaches to improve future performance.

 Coaching Activities involve an individual practitioner (the coach) supporting the learning efforts of another individual (the coachee) through interactive questioning, guidance, and feedback.
 The process usually requires both people to establish technical goals and the coach to observe the coachee, debrief the activity, offer relevant feedback, and suggest suitable improvements.